Skip to content

 Common questions

-How is Evercay different from StandbySkipper?
+How is Evercay different from StandbySkipper today?

 Do I still need to buy Lightning Lane Multi Pass?

-Does Evercay see my Disney login or payment details?
+Does Evercay see my Disney login credentials?

-What's the difference between Recommendations and Managed?
+What is the difference between Recommendations and Managed?

-Does Evercay help before my park day?
+Does Evercay work before my park day?

 Is Evercay free?